 CT Fletcher Sidewalk Kraka Review

-If CT Fletcher designed a pre workout, you’d expect it to blow your head off with as much subtlety as an angry oompa-loompa with a sawn-off shotgun.
+If CT Fletcher made a pre workout, you’d expect it to blow your head off with as much subtlety as an angry Oompa-Loompa with a sawn-off shotgun.

 Well, now he has.

 But does the appropriately named Sidewalk Kraka deliver?

 Today, it becomes the latest product to go through my deliberately harsh supplement rating system…